instructor-ai/instructor-rs/docs/types.md

 # Support for Simple Types

 We support most basic types out of the box with our `InstructMacro` macro now.
 Here's a quick rundown of how to use our macro.
+Note that the struct name and the description you provide is fed in to the OpenAI call - what we show below is just the function parameter that we provide.

 ## Importing the Macro